 Installing a sump pump can be an effective way to keep water from accumulating in a basement.
-The pump is set in a basin, or sump pit, located at the lowest spot in the basement floor or where water first accumulates.
-Sump pits, which can be purchased at home centers, are most often made of plastic or fiberglass.
-As the water level beneath the basement floor rises, it fills the pit, activating the pump and causing the water to be discharged to the outdoors.
+The pump is set in a basin, or a sump pit, located at the lowest spot in the basement floor or where water first accumulates.
+Sump basins, which can be purchased at home centers, are most often made of plastic or fiberglass.
+As the water level beneath the basement floor rises, it fills the pit and activates the pump, causing the water to be discharged to the outdoors.
 Once the water level falls, the pump shuts off.
 The sump pump turns on and off automatically through a float device on the pump; it operates much like a toilet in this regard, activating when the float device rises with the water level in the pit, shutting off once the water level drops.

 Types of Sump Pumps

 There are two types of sump pumps commonly installed in houses.
 Submersible pumps are fully concealed in the sump pit, while pedestal pumps are only partially concealed, with the motor resting above the water.
 Pedestal sump pumps tend to cost a bit less than submersible models, and they are easier to repair and maintain.
-But submersible pumps are quieter, and therefore a better choice for living areas.
+But submersible pumps are quieter and therefore are a better choice for living areas.

 Sump pumps usually come with long cords, allowing you to plug them into a receptacle protected by a ground fault circuit interrupter (GFCI).
 Do not use an extension cord with a sump pump unless it matches the recommendations of the pump manufacturer.

 Digging a Sump Pit

 You will need a jackhammer to break through the concrete.
-Electric jackhammers are usually available at rental stores or in the tool rental department at home stores.
+Electric jackhammers are usually available at rental stores or in the tool rental department at home centers.
 They are easy to use and can be plugged into regular household outlets.
 Be sure to get a flat spade bit to use with the jackhammer.

 With the concrete out of the way, dig the hole to the required depth.
-You want the top of the basin flush with the top of the floor.
-Set the basin in the hole and fill the gaps around the perimeter with gravel.
-Level the gravel in the excavation to level about 1 inch above the bottom of the floor slab, then fill the remainder of the excavation with concrete.
+You will want the top of the basin to be exactly flush with the floor surface.
+Set the sump basin in the hole, and fill the gaps around the perimeter with loose gravel.
+Level the gravel in the excavation to level about 1 inch above the bottom of the floor slab then fill the remainder of the excavation with concrete.
 Smooth the surface of the concrete level with the surrounding floor, using a trowel, and allow it to set for at least 24 hours.

 Installing the Sump Pump